sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 display(spotify_data)
 ```

+#### Key Insights

 ![Untitled design](https://github.com/user-attachments/assets/31d51e71-557f-43e5-a189-5d27c1fd151f)

 ### 🔍 Overview of Dataset
    - **Dataset Size:** How many rows and columns?
    - **Data Types:** What are the types of each column?
 Any **missing values**?

+#### About the Code
+This code snippet performs a preliminary analysis of a dataset containing information on the most-streamed Spotify songs in 2023.
+The purpose is to give an overview of the dataset's structure by analyzing its size, data types, and completeness.
+First, it retrieves the number of rows and columns, which provides a sense of the dataset's scope and volume.
+Then, it examines the data type of each column to identify whether the data is numeric, categorical, or text-based, which helps inform the types of analyses and transformations that might be necessary in further exploration.
+Lastly, it assesses missing values in each column, displaying any columns with incomplete data along with the respective counts.
+This process helps in identifying potential issues that could impact the accuracy and reliability of subsequent analyses and visualizations.

 ``` python
 # Retrieve the number of rows and columns in the dataset to understand its size